Home /

 A. Hi, folks.
 According to coating consultant Carl Izzo, Nov.
 2005, in Products Finishing magazine: two-component polyester coatings are suggested.
 For small jobs, polyester casting and coating resins are available from craft stores.
 For larger projects, mix the components and use a conventional spray gun (using it up quickly and cleaning the equipment because of the short shelf life) or use a two-head spray gun.
 I have no personal experience in this though.

-We apologize but we had to delete some helpful replies ( huh? why?).
-When one reader suggested a source, other manufacturers felt that they needed to add not just their "us too", but their "we're better than the other guys".
-Sorry but we can't encourage a ridiculous race to the bottom spamfest by suggesting vendors and sources.
+We apologize but we had to delete some potentially helpful replies because when one reader suggested a source, other manufacturers felt that rather than just saying "us too", they had to go to "we're better than the other guys".
+Sorry but we can't encourage a spamfest and a ridiculous race to the bottom by allowing "comment spam".

 Regards,